JesseAldridge/clipmon/README.md

 it will attempt to open that path at that line in your text editor.

 Installation:

+  Clone the repo.
+Edit the plist file to contain right path.
+Then run:

     ln com.jessealdridge.open_clipboard.plist ~/Library/LaunchAgents/
     launchctl unload ~/Library/LaunchAgents/com.jessealdridge.open_clipboard.plist && launchctl load ~/Library/LaunchAgents/com.jessealdridge.open_clipboard.plist